angular-architects/module-federation-plugin/MIGRATION_GUIDE.md

   .catch(err => console.error(err));
 ```

-Now you can setup a bootstrap.ts that exposes a method "bootstrap" that accepts this function.
+Now you can set up a bootstrap.ts that exposes a method "bootstrap" that accepts this function.

 **(mfe1) bootstrap.ts**